 Is the biggest obstacle on your road to discovering how to go vegan giving up your favorite foods?
 Well, the truth is you don’t have to give them up entirely.
 You can recreate vegan versions of your favorite recipes.
 Of course, they will taste a bit different but they will be able to quell your cravings for meat and dairy.

-Also, if you find yourself struggling in this area of will-power, perhaps this video by health expert, Eric Edmeades, can help you out:
+Also, if you find yourself struggling in this area of will-power, perhaps this video by a health expert, Eric Edmeades, can help you out:

 5. Find a support group